 A flu vaccine is the best protection against the flu (influenza) for your child and other family members.
-The vaccine is given in the form of a shot (injection) or a nasal spray.
+The vaccine is given in the form of a shot (injection).
 It’s best to get vaccinated each year, as soon as the vaccine is available in your area.
-This can be at your healthcare provider's office, health clinic, or drugstore.
+This can be at your healthcare provider's office, health clinic, or pharmacy.
 If you have questions, talk with your child’s healthcare provider.

-The flu vaccine will not give your child the flu.
+The virus in the flu vaccine has been killed (inactivated) and won’t give your child the flu.

 The flu is caused by a virus.
 It can’t be treated with antibiotics.

 The flu can be life threatening.
 Every year, about 36,000 people die of complications from the flu.

 Influenza is not the same as stomach flu, the 24-hour bug that causes vomiting and diarrhea.
 Stomach flu is most likely caused by a GI (gastrointestinal) infection, not the flu.

 Flu vaccines are safe for most children.
 If you have questions or concerns, talk with your child’s healthcare provider.

 There are many types (strains) of flu viruses.
 Medical experts predict which strains are most likely to make people sick each year.
 Flu vaccines are made from these strains.
 With the shot, killed (inactivated) flu viruses are injected into your child’s body.
 The vaccines prompt the body to make antibodies to fight these flu strains.